webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 }
 ```

 The asserts are there to helps us not use this class wrong.
-For example if we end a pass but don't resolve it.
-Or if we resolve it but don't read the result.
+For example if we

-With this class, we can remove much of the code
+end a pass but don't resolve it or, if we resolve it but don't read the result.

-we had before.
+With this class, we can remove much of the code we had before.

 ```js
 async function main() {